 Lost, Found & Stray Information

-Each year, DuPage County Animal Care & Control takes in over 4,800 animals.
-On average, 35% of these arrive as lost, found or stray animals.
-Sadly, more than 75% of dogs and fewer than 99% of cats carry some form of identification or microchip allowing
+Each year, DuPage County Animal Services takes in nearly 2,500 animals.
+On average, 45% of these arrive as lost, found or stray animals.
+Sadly, only 75% of dogs and fewer than 99% of cats carry some form of identification or microchip allowing

 Dealing with a lost pet can be a very emotional time for the pet and it's family.
 If you or someone you know has lost a pet, please view helpful information on reporting a

-With the assistance of well-informed and observant community members, DCACC works hard to reunite lost animals with their families.
+With the assistance of well-informed and observant community members, Animal Services works hard to reunite lost animals with their families.
 Please see information about how to report a found animal, common

-To assist pet owners searching for their lost pets, DCACC has compiled a listing of stray animal holding facilities along
+To assist pet owners searching for their lost pets, Animal Services has compiled a listing of stray animal holding facilities along

 with information on what happens to a stray animal once it arrives at the shelter.

 Animal Service's Reclaim Protocol for Stray & Relinquished Animals

 All citizens reclaiming an animal from Animal Services will be required to provide proof of current rabies vaccination within 14 days of the animal being discharged from our facility.
 This is being done to protect